somecallmejosh/majestic-monolith-blog/content/post/beatiful-unsplash-images-optimized-with-cloudinary.md

 ### Let's **crop a thumbnail** image of her face

-Well add the following transforms to the `data-src` attribute.
+Cloudinary offers facial recognition.
+How rad is that?
+Let's add the following transforms to the `data-src` attribute.

 - `c_thumb`
 - `g_face `